PaulleDemon/AWS-deployment/redirectHttps.md

 # Redirecting traffic from Http to Https:

-If you don't have a SSL certificate for your domin you can request one from the certificate manager in the AWS console.
-There are lot of tutorials so I won't be doing it
+If you don't have an SSL certificate for your domain you can request one from the certificate manager in the AWS console.
+There are a lot of tutorials so I won't be doing it

 Chances are that you don't want your users to connect through HTTP you instead want them to be connected using HTTPS: